Kr1shnam00rth1/Bank-API/README.md

 + Devised backend APIs to streamline CRUD operations for banks.
 + Managed requests by setting up a Node JS backend server to communicate with the MySQL database holding 100+ users, ensuring efficient data management and retrieval.
-+ Implemented JWT authentication, Role-based access control (RBAC), and Multi-factor authentication (MFA) for security.
++ Implemented JWT authentication, role-based access control (RBAC), and multi-factor authentication (MFA) for security.

 ### Routes